anand-me/Couette-Poiseuille-Flow/README.md

 # Mixing-Length-Model
-This repository is dedicated to the group project by International Master's in Turbulence (IMP-Turbulence) 2019 batch.
+This repository is dedicated to the <code>individual research project</code> by International Master's in Turbulence (IMP-Turbulence) 2019 batch.

 ## Introduction